July 2009 Ürümqi riots: Escalation and spread

 During a press conference, Mayor Jirla Isamuddin said that at about 8:15 pm, some protesters started to fight and loot, overturned guardrails and smashed three buses before being dispersed.
 At 8:30 pm, violence escalated around South Jiefang Road and Longquan Street area, with rioters torching police patrol cars and attacking passers-by.
 Soon, between 700 and 800 people went from the People's Square to Daximen and Xiaoximen area, "fighting, smashing, looting, torching and killing" along the way.
 At 9:30 pm, the government received reports that three people had been killed and 26 injured, six of whom were police officers.
 Police reinforcements were dispatched to hotspots of Renmin Road, Nanmen, Tuanjie Road, Yan'An Road and South Xinhua Road.
 Police took control of the main roadways and commercial districts in the city at around 10 pm, but riots continued in side streets and alleyways, with Han civilians attacked and cars overturned or torched, according to the mayor.
 Police then formed small teams and "swept" the entire city for the next two days.
 A strict curfew was put in place; authorities imposed "comprehensive traffic control" from 9:00 pm on 7 July to 8:00 am 8 July "to avoid further chaos".

 The official news agency, Xinhua, reported that police believed agitators were trying to organise more unrest in other areas in Xinjiang, such as Aksu and Yili Prefectures.
 Violent protests also sprang up in Kashgar, in southwestern Xinjiang, where the South China Morning Post reported many shops were closed, and the area around the mosque was sealed off by a People's Liberation Army platoon after confrontations.
-Local Uyghurs blamed the security forces for using excessive force – they "attacked the protesters and arrested 50 people".

 Another clash was reported near the mosque on 7 July and an estimated 50 people were arrested.
 Up to 12,000 students at the Kashgar Teaching Institute were confined to campus after the 5 July riots, according to the Post.
 Many of the institute's students had apparently travelled to Ürümqi for the demonstrations there.